 The UK whistleblowing law – the Public Interest Disclosure Act 1998 (PIDA) – is out-of-date.
 It is not protecting as many people as it should.

 Protect, the UK’s whistleblowing charity, has launched a campaign, ‘Let’s Fix UK Whistleblowing Law’ to update the Public Interest Disclosure Act 1998 as too many people are not protected – including NEDs.
-Protect like many others were disappointed to not see an employment bill within the recent Queen’s speech (11th May 2021).
+Protect like many others were disappointed to not see an employment bill within the Queen’s speech in May 2021.
 The Government have promised to carry out a review of UK whistleblowing framework and the campaign will call on the Government to keep this pledge.

 The campaign seeks to get whistleblower protection for NEDs along with the self-employed, volunteers, trustees and governors, and job applicants.
 These groups play a big part in raising concerns in workplaces up down the country yet are unprotected under the current laws.
 NEDs in particular may both be responding to concerns raised with them, and raising concerns they are aware of, it can put them in a difficult position.
 Some NEDs may be “Whistleblowing Champions” on boards, yet are vulnerable themselves and risk losing a paid position or having their reputation damaged in retaliation to raising concerns.
 For this reason, we see it as important that NEDs are protected under PIDA.